-Students must talk with their Resident Assistant before setting up an appointment with a member of the Residence Life Team who will explain the procedures for a room change.
-Students changing rooms/apartments without approval from the Residence Life Office may be fined \$50.00 for non-compliance of process and required to move their belongings back to their originally assigned room.
+Students must talk with their Resident Assistant before setting up an appointment with a member of the Housing and Residence Life staff who will explain the procedures for a room change.
+Students changing rooms/ apartments without approval from the Housing and Residence Life Office may be fined \$50.00 for non-compliance of process and required to move their belongings back to their originally assigned room.